scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

   according to a prescribed time series stored in :code:`src.data` that is accessible in symbolic form via the symbol :code:`src`.
-  The scaling factor in :code:`src_term` is coded by hand but can be automatically inferred. **[ADD LINE NUMBERS]**
+  The scaling factor in :code:`src_term` is coded by hand but can be automatically inferred.

-* :code:`rec_term` adds the expression to interpolate the wavefield :code:`u` for a set of "receiver" hydrophones that measure the propagated wave at a varying distances from the source for every time step.
+* :code:`rec_term` adds the expression to interpolate the wavefield :code:`u` for a set of "receiver" hydrophones that measure the propagated wave at varying distances from the source for every time step.
 The resulting interpolated point data will be stored in :code:`rec.data` and is accessible to the user as a NumPy array.

 .. code-block:: python